ostin-r/pylox/README.md

 :white_large_square: Add support for functions <br/>
 :white_large_square: Add support for classes <br/>

-Lox is a learning language written by Robert Nystrom, the "learn to create a programming language" GOAT Since I use programming languages all the time, I figured I'd get under the hood and learn about how these things actually work.
+Lox is a learning language written by Robert Nystrom, the "learn to create a programming language" GOAT<br/>
+Since I use programming languages all the time, I figured I'd get under the hood and learn about how these things actually work.